As so many writers have discovered, online publishing opens new doors.

 You don’t need a traditional publisher to access a worldwide market.

 Self-publishing involves a very long learning curve that requires the acquisition of so many skills.
-So long, in fact, that writing a book often seems like the easiest part of the process.
+In fact, so long that writing a book often seems like the easiest part of the process.

-To be able to get the word out to the world about a book, the best means at an author’s disposal is always using blogging as a publishing platform.
+To get the word out to the world about a book, the best means at an author’s disposal is always to use blogging as a publishing platform.

 My passion for publishing goes back a very long time.

-I started learning how to use a printing press when I was at high school, Then later, I began my apprenticeship in the printing and publishing industry.
+I started learning how to use a printing press when I was in high school.
+Then later, I began my apprenticeship in the printing and publishing industry.

 One of the first presses I used was an Albion Press.
 It is pictured on the left and dates me somewhat.

 What fascinated me the most was the history.

 The advent of movable type changed the world forever.
 With it came the challenge to the power of political and religious authorities.